Courses

 Fall, Spring.

-The core course at Cornell in Washington is an experiential learning class that focuses on engaging with the professional experience of being in DC.
-Its primary purposes are to give students to build their understanding of their internship work by analyzing and reflecting on that work, understanding the context and structures of the policy and political world with which they are engaging, and learning and practicing the professional forms of writing that that world uses.
+The core course at Cornell in Washington is an engaged learning class that focuses on understanding and analyzing the professional experience of being in DC.
+Its primary purpose is to give students a chance to sunthesize the lessons of their internship work by examining and reflecting on that work, investigating the context and structures of the policy and political world with which they are engaging, and learning and practicing the professional forms of writing that the community uses.
 This process occurs through readings, written assignments, guest speakers, and signature events.
+An internship is required for the class.

 Full details for CAPS 4998 - Engaged Learning About Policy Making in Washington D.C.